 What is oxidative stress?

-To stay healthy, your cell needs to maintain a delicate balance; it has to create free radicals during its normal processes, but it also has to neutralize these before they can cause any damage.
-The cell neutralizes free radicals with antioxidants.
+To stay healthy, your cell needs to maintain a delicate balance; it has to create free radicals during its normal processes, but it also has to neutralise these before they can cause any damage.
+The cell neutralises free radicals with antioxidants.

 When the two are balanced, your cell can go about its normal business without damaging itself.

-However, sometimes the balance can tip in favor of free radicals.
-There simply aren’t enough antioxidants to neutralize the free radicals, and they start to damage your cells.
+However, sometimes the balance can tip in favour of free radicals.
+There simply aren’t enough antioxidants to neutralise the free radicals, and they start to damage your cells.

 A build-up of free radicals can be caused by external factors such as pollution, cigarette smoke, UV light, radiation and certain drugs and pesticides.(1)(2)